goranzoranovic2910/archkata2024/README.md

     end
 ```

-**Matching REST Endpoint:** The main entry point to the Matching Service.
+**Matching API Endpoint:** The main entry point to the Matching Service.
 It provides methods to:
 ```
 extractJobSkills(jobAdId)